GNNGraph

 source

-Construct an GNNHeteroGraph with number of nodes and edges specified by n and m respectively. n and m can be any iterable of pairs specifing node/edge types and their numbers.
+Construct an GNNHeteroGraph with random edges and with number of nodes and edges specified by n and m respectively. n and m can be any iterable of pairs specifing node/edge types and their numbers.

 Setting bidirected=true will generate a bidirected graph, i.e. each edge will have a reverse edge.
 Therefore, for each edge type (:A, :rel, :B) a corresponding reverse edge type (:B, :rel, :A) will be generated.